djdrysdale/digital-garden/notes/¶ Jobs to be done (JTBD).md

 ---
-Title: Jobs to be done (JTBD)
+title: Jobs to be done (JTBD)
-Date: 2021-02-26
+date: 2021-02-26
-Description: JTBD assumes that people engage with products or services to satisfy a fundamental need, or job.
+description: JTBD assumes that people engage with products or services to satisfy a fundamental need, or job.
-Tags: concept
+tags: concept
 ---

 Jobs to be done (JTBD) is a product development methodology that assumes that people only engage with products or services insofar as they help them satisfy some fundamental need, called a job.
 A "job" is a process of reaching some objective under given circumstances.
 It might be emotional, functional, or social.
 And, any given job may itself comprise many smaller jobs.